skukuck/sundials/doc/kinsol/examples/source/f_examples.rst

 The Fortran example problem programs supplied with the KINSOL package are all written using the Fortran 2003 standard, use double precision arithmetic, and 32- or 64-bit integers for indexing.
-See the :ref:`SUNDIALS.Fortran` section in the KINSOL User Documentation for details.
+See the :ref:`Fortran` section in the KINSOL User Documentation for details.

 A serial example: kinDiagon_kry_f2003